 The terms “sales cycle” and “sales process” are used interchangeably in the sales world, but there are subtle differences.
 A sales cycle includes all the steps or activities which occur when you’re selling your product or service.
 A sales process is a documented set of activity and criteria that determine where you are in the sales cycle, and how to progress to the next stage.
 It’s the structure within your sales cycle that ensures the fastest path to the close.

 Before you can sell your product, you need someone to sell to.
 This is your prospecting stage – the period of time when you are researching potential customers.
-Prospecting is also known as lead generation, which can be done by sales representatives or lead generation platforms which will provide a list of prospects.
-Nailing the prospecting phase is a pivotal part of the process because you can’t get to the close without that all-important first meaningful conversation.
+Prospecting is also known as lead generation, which can be done by sales representatives or a dedicated team (which is often more effective).
+In this phase, reps reach out to prospects that either fit their ideal client profile or have shown some type of interest in their company.
+Nailing the prospecting phase is a pivotal part of the process because you can’t get to the close without that all-important first meaningful conversation [or as we call it, Meaningful Interaction].

 Now it’s time to reach out to your prospects.
 The most effective method is by combining cold calling, emailing, and social engagement.
 Remember that this stage isn’t devoted to making a pitch.
 Prospecting is about engaging with your prospect and securing an initial conversation to see if there is interest and alignment in your solutions.